MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-device-health.md

 # Manage the health of Teams devices

 Administrators can monitor the health of devices installed with Microsoft Teams by using health status, which indicates the severity of issues.
-To reach the **Health status** section, you'll need to go to Teams admin center and then go to Devices, where Health status will be a menu option XXX NAV DETAILS SCREEN.
-Choosing **Health status** will open up a side panel with health status details.
+To check the health of a device, you can go to the device list present under the **Devices** section of the Teams admin center.
+Te health status column indicates the current health status of the device.
+Selecting that status opens the **Health status panel**, which provides more details about health issues.

 Many types of issues can contribute towards health, and the Teams admin center system evaluates the severity of these issues as they occur.

-The administrator managing the Teams devices for their organization may decide the severity of issues for them isn't the same as the default Teams settings.
+The administrator managing the Teams devices for their organization may decide the severity of issues for them isn't the same as the default configuration.
 There's a way for the administrators to customize the severity and the impact on the health of their devices to match their organization's priorities.

-WE NEED TO DEFINE WHAT A PERIPHERAL IS HERE STATE IT IN THIS SECTION BEFORE WE GET TO DETAILS XXX
+Teams Rooms devices have peripherals attached for providing a complete meeting experience, like Speaker, Microphone, Display, Camera.
+Details about them are available on the device page under the Peripherals and Health tabs.
+The connectivity of these peripherals impacts the health of the parent device.

 ## Feature details